For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

 Having been introduced to the world of the computer as an MRO, I quickly took to it at home for my musical and other activities.
 In particular I was interested in the possibilities of recording using a sequencer, if only for my own satisfaction (however hideous it may have sounded, it still seemed to me to be preferable to fumbling through my scores on a piano).
 My first computer was an Oric Atmos (no, most people haven’t heard of it either, but it was a direct competitor — superior in my view — to the Sinclair ZX Spectrum), which didn’t really allow much in the way of recording except for making some interesting bleeping noises (of which I still have samples).

-Next came a Commodore 64 and, as I sit writing this on a Macintosh with 16 GB of memory and a 2 TB internal hard drive, I am utterly astounded at the amount I was able to do with just 64k of memory (a 250,000th of what I have now), using Steinberg’s Pro-16 sequencer.
+Next came a Commodore 64 and, as I sit writing this on a Macintosh with 32 GB of memory and terabytes of hard drive space, I am utterly astounded at the amount I was able to do with just 64k of memory (a 500,000th of what I have now), using Steinberg’s Pro-16 sequencer, as we used to call them before they became DAWs (digital audio workstations).
 This really gave me the bug, and I soon progressed to an Atari ST — the first (and as far as I know only) computer with MIDI ports built in.
-I did a fair amount of recording using Hybrid Arts’ SMPTETrack sequencer but at this stage all the sounds were entirely synthesized, using external hardware synthesizers (and cheap ones at that).
+I did a fair amount of recording using Hybrid Arts’ SMPTETrack sequencer but at this stage all the sounds were entirely synthesized, using external hardware synthesizers — and cheap ones at that.
+(I believe that, to this day, SMPTETrack on the Atari ST is still regarded as the sequencer with the most rock-solid timing.)

 Then, around 1990, came the first of a long line of Macs.
 Apart from recording, this gave me the power to produce scores digitally for the first time, which was a huge improvement over my hand-written efforts (although I had been complimented on those), and I’ve been a staunch user of Finale ever since.
 In 1992–3 I developed NotaFile, an equivalent of the standard MIDI file for transferring music notation between different software packages.
 It wasn’t taken up, but I’ve included it here as a historical curiosity.

 Since then, as computing power has steadily increased, so has the quality of affordable software instruments, and therefore the ability to make decent recordings.
 I now feel I can make recordings that are fit for public consumption, so I am working through the pieces that are unperformed, have only received inaccurate performances, have been performed but not recorded, or have been both performed and recorded but where I do not have permission to air the recordings publicly.
-You’ll find my MIDI recordings (and one ‘real’ one as well as a few bits of others) on the pages for the works concerned, and on the listen page, with full details of the software used.
+You’ll find my MIDI recordings (and one ‘real’ one as well as a few bits of others) on the pages for the works concerned, and on the listen page, with full details of the software used — my DAW of choice these days being MOTU Digital Performer.

-A couple of years ago I saw a friend playing in a covers band in a local bar and thought ‘That would be fun’.
+A few years ago I saw a friend playing in a covers band in a local bar and thought it looked like fun.
 So I dug my trusty Guild B301F fretless bass out of the cupboard… and discovered it had gone mouldy!
 And the electronics didn’t work.
 (It had spent several years in its case in a corner I didn’t realise was damp.)
 So I had it cleaned up and refurbished and got practising.

 I looked from time to time at the Bass Player Wanted ads in Gumtree, hoping to find something where age didn’t matter and that might be relatively undemanding.
 I auditioned for a band doing ‘classic rock’, but that didn’t work out, at which I was quite relieved.
 Then in spring 2015 I was scanning the ads again and the name Zappa leaped out at me.
 Hmm, a Zappa tribute or covers band? — that would definitely be fun, and not without its challenges.
 But no, this was original material, with Zappa cited among various influences including King Crimson, Grateful Dead, Mahavishnu Orchestra… and Bartók, Messiaen, Stravinsky… This was definitely something to investigate.